chilcano/mac-address-manuf-lookup/README.md

 (.venv) $ pip freeze > requirements.txt
 ```

-I've used the next Python modelues and libraries:
+I've used the next Python libraries:

 - `apiflask` (https://apiflask.com) - It is a wrapper of `Flask` (https://flask.palletsprojects.com) only to deal with API and generates OpenAPI documentation.
 It will install `Flask`, `Jinja2`, `Werkzeug` and other Flask's funcions such as `Jsonify` used to serialize the response object into JSON format.
 - `"apiflask[yaml]"` - Allow to generate the OpenAPI spec in YAML as well because it installs `PyYAML`.